LLNL/axom/src/axom/quest/docs/sphinx/point_mesh_query_cpp.rst

 a triangle surface mesh.
 The second argument indicates the mesh is a watertight mesh, a manifold.
 The signed distance from a point to a manifold is mathematically well-defined.
-When the input is not a closed surface mesh, the mesh span the entire computational mesh domain, dividing it into two regions.
+When the input is not a closed surface mesh, the mesh must span the entire computational mesh domain, dividing it into two regions.
 The third and fourth arguments are used to build the underlying BVH tree spatial index.
 They indicate that BVH tree buckets will be split after 25 objects and that the BVH tree will contain at most 10 levels.
 These are safe default